jackwoy/ooyala-analytics-reporter/README.md

 3. Open a terminal window
 4. Run generate-report.rb -s START_DATE -e END_DATE (replacing START_DATE and END_DATE with your desired dates in ISO format, e.g. generate-report.rb -s 2015-01-26 -e 2015-02-01 for January 26th 2015 to February 1st 2015.)
 5. The output folder should now contain a file with a name starting with csv_analytics_results.

+**Generating reports for V2 Analytics**

+The script is currently set up to default to generating reports from Ooyala's IQ analytics system.
+To force the script to generate reports using Ooyala's V2 analytics system instead, simply include either the -o or the --old command line argument when running generate-report.rb.